Maria Orsola Bussone: Beatification process

-The beatification process commenced under Pope John Paul II on 17 July 2017 after the Congregation for the Causes of Saints issued the edict of "nihil obstat" (nothing against to the cause) and titled Bussone as a Servant of God.
-Cardinal Giovanni Saldarini inaugurated the diocesan process of investigation on 26 May 1996 while the process reached a successful conclusion under Severino Poletto on 17 December 2000.
-The C.C.S. received all the documents that came from the Turin process and validated it on 15 June 2001 prior to receiving the Positio dossier from the postulation officials in 2003 for further evaluation.
+The beatification process commenced under Pope John Paul II on 17 July 1997 after the Congregation for the Causes of Saints issued the nihil obstat ("nothing against") and titled Bussone as a Servant of God.
+The Congregation for the Causes of Saints validated Bussone's cause on 15 June 2001 prior to receiving the positio dossier in 2003.

-Theologians advising the congregation met to examine the Positio's contents and voiced their approval to the cause on 17 September 2013 while the C.C.S. members themselves later approved the cause as well on 17 March 2015.
 Bussone was declared to be Venerable on 18 March 2015 after Pope Francis confirmed that she had lived a life of heroic virtue.
+The current postulator for this cause is Waldery Hilgeman.